Quest for climate neutrality puts CCS back on the table in Germany

 The Intergovernmental Panel on Climate Change (IPCC) defines carbon capture and storage/sequestration (CCS) as “a process consisting of the separation of CO₂ from industrial and energy-related sources, transport to a storage location and long-term isolation from the atmosphere.”

 There are several different ways of capturing carbon from fossil power plants or industrial facilities (e.g. cement production), including post and pre-combustion methods.
 Most projects target large point sources of CO₂ because using CCS on small and decentral sources is considered too expensive and impractical.
 Several large-scale facilities have been implemented around the world, such as Emirates Steel’s CCS project and the Petra Nova coal power plant near Houston, Texas.
 Direct air capture (DAC) is also a possibility, but the method is still in its infancy, laborious and expensive.
-Swiss company Climeworks is among the pioneers.
+Swiss company Climeworks is among the pioneers and its Orca project started operations in Iceland in 2021.

-In an interview with Süddeutsche Zeitung, Merkel was asked whether the CCS debate wasn’t already dead in Germany.
-“Now it is back,” she said.
-The country needs a “wide debate in society” and CCS will also be on the agenda of her cabinet, she added.
+In an interview with Süddeutsche Zeitung, Merkel was asked whether the CCS debate was already dead in Germany: “Now it’s back,” she answered.
+The country needs a “wide debate in society”, she added.
+The new government aims to follow that thinking engaging a stakeholder process for the carbon management strategy.

 Energy and climate scientists say CCS will likely be needed in the future.
 While emissions in the energy sector could be reduced to zero with renewable sources, some emissions in agriculture or from industrial processes, such as cement production, will be unavoidable in the long term.

-The scenarios to limit global warming to 1.5 degrees presented by the United Nations Intergovernmental Panel on Climate Change (IPCC) in its latest report also included CCS.
-The UK’s Committee on Climate Change (CCC) stated that “CCS is a necessity not an option” for reaching net-zero emissions in its report from early May, which called on the government to aim for climate neutrality.
-And the European Commission’s proposed long term climate strategy says CCS is necessary, especially in energy-intensive industries “and – in the transitional phase -- for the production of carbon-free hydrogen.”
+The scenarios to limit global warming to 1.5 degrees presented by the United Nations Intergovernmental Panel on Climate Change (IPCC) in its recent report also included CCS.
+The UK’s Committee on Climate Change (CCC) stated that “CCS is a necessity not an option” for reaching net-zero emissions in its report from early May 2019, which called on the UK government to aim for climate neutrality.
+The European Commission’s proposed long term climate strategy says CCS is necessary, especially in energy-intensive industries and “in the transitional phase for the production of carbon-free hydrogen.”

 The Federal Institute for Geosciences and Natural Resources (BGR) assesses the geological conditions in Germany in coordination with state services to enable the government to evaluate the potential for carbon storage.
-The BGR estimates German total storage capacity to be 20-115 gigatonnes (Gt) in theory, mainly under the North Sea, a spokesperson told Clean Energy Wire.
-But he added some of the capacity will likely not be used because it is too expensive, too controversial, or prohibited by other factors.
-The country currently emits around 0.8 gigatonnes of CO2 per year, and global energy-related CO2 emissions stand at 33 gigatonnes per year.
+The BGR estimates German total storage capacity to be between 20-115 gigatonnes (Gt) in theory, mainly under the North Sea, a spokesperson told Clean Energy Wire.
+But he added some of the capacity will likely not be used as it is too expensive, too controversial, or prohibited by other factors.

 Today, many in the German research community and even some environmental NGOs support the idea of using carbon storage if it is not employed to extend coal and gas-fired power generation.
-In September 2018, an alliance of German experts from science, industry, government and environmental organisations called for an immediate and open public debate on whether and how carbon capture and utilisation (CCU) and storage (CCS) should be used as climate protection instruments for unavoidable industrial processes.
+In September 2018, an alliance of German experts from science, industry, government and environmental organisations called for an immediate and open public debate on whether and how CCU and CCS should be used as climate protection instruments for unavoidable industrial emissions.

-However, for the German public to support this, intensive debates would be required.
-CCS has not featured in recent polls on the public’s acceptance of technologies needed as part of the energy transition because the subject has been widely seen as a no go.
+However, for the German public to support this, intensive debates are needed.
+CCS has not featured in recent polls on the public’s acceptance of technologies needed as part of the energy transition because the subject has been widely seen as a no-go.
 Researchers at the Fraunhofer ISI institute concluded in an analysis of public acceptance published in 2015 that the technology barely had any support.
 “The results indicate that Germany’s citizens assess CCS as a high risk technology and do not perceive its benefits,” they wrote.

 Public opposition in Germany